The decay contribution to the parity-odd fragmentation functions: Summary

 \section{Summary}

+Two sources can contribute to the P-odd fragmentation functions.
+The first one is the QCD $\theta$ term.
+The second one is the weak decay of heavier hadrons.
+While the first source can be employed to study the tiny $\theta$ parameter, the second one becomes an important background in such a study.
+A good understanding of the decay contribution is required to constrain the tiny $\theta$ parameter.

-Besides the QCD $\theta$-vacuum, the P-odd fragmentation function can also emerge thanks to the weak decay.
-We first make a systemic investigation of the decay contribution to the P-odd fragmentation functions and establish the general formula to compute the decay contribution of fragmentation functions.
-P-odd fragmentation functions lead to several phenomena that are forbidden by parity conservation such as the spontaneous longitudinal polarization of spin-$1/2$ hadrons produced from unpolarized quarks and the modification to the dihadron production rate in $e^+e^-$ annihilation process.
+We make a systemic investigation of the decay contribution to the P-odd fragmentation functions and establish the general formula to compute the decay contribution of fragmentation functions.
+P-odd fragmentation functions lead to several phenomena that are prohibited by parity conservation such as the spontaneous longitudinal polarization of spin-$1/2$ hadrons produced from unpolarized quarks and the modification of the dihadron production rate in $e^+e^-$ annihilation process.

 We employ a simple parametrization to estimate the magnitude of these P-odd fragmentation functions for $\Lambda$ and pions and find that typically they are about a few percent of the corresponding unpolarized fragmentation function.
 As a result, $\Lambda$-hyperons produced from unpolarized partons gain a longitudinal polarization as large as one or two percent.
 Such an effect can also be observed in other high-energy collisions such as unpolarized pp or AA collisions.
 In light of this, the impact should be rigorously reviewed particularly for the polarization observables with tiny magnitudes.